nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 We've been here almost 2 years and I've always known that I wanted to do a Japanese-inspired garden back there.
 Maybe not as elaborate as some of the ones I found on Google, but definitely taking themes from those images and incorporating them into the yard.

-This is how we did it.
+So this is what we did.

 ## Planning